Mallikarjunan-29/blue-team-docker/README.md

-🛡️ blue-team-lab — Cloud Security Logging & Detection Playground
-Welcome to blue-team-lab — a modular, Dockerized security lab for ingesting, parsing, and detecting AWS CloudTrail events using Splunk.
+Blue-team-lab — Cloud Security Logging & Detection Playground Welcome to blue-team-lab — a modular, Dockerized security lab for ingesting, parsing, and detecting AWS CloudTrail events using Splunk.

 This is a barebone-but-powerful repo.
 Ideal for anyone looking to build a Blue Team detection lab from scratch — without relying on prebuilt SIEM apps.

-🚀 What This Lab Does
+What This Lab Does
 ✅ Ingests AWS CloudTrail logs from S3
 ✅ Uses a Python + Boto3 script to pull logs regularly via cron ✅ Parses CloudTrail JSON with a custom props.conf